Liberty University (VA) Camps Frequently Asked Questions:

 What is the difference between Liberty Elite Prospect Camps and Liberty All-Around Instruction Camps?

 Elite Prospect camps are designed primarily for evaluation.
 Players are given what we call “A day in the life of a Liberty Baseball player.”
-They receive a team practice shirt, use the entire facility, and also receive an evaluation.
+They receive a team practice shirt, use the entire facility.
 All-Around Instruction Camps are instruction based, and players are taught the mechanics and fundamentals of the Liberty Baseball philosophies in every part of the game.
 Essentially, Elite Prospect Camps are designed for the high school player who wants to be evaluated in a practice-style setting, while All-Around Instruction Camps are designed for players who want to be taught specific skills to improve their game.

-Why are Elite Prospect Camps limited to only 48 Campers?
+Why are Elite Prospect Camps limited in enrollment?
 Does it fill up fast?

 My son plays a number of positions, or my son only pitches, what should he sign up for?

 We suggest signing your son up for his best position as his primary position, followed by his second position as his secondary position.
 He will likely get to play other positions besides the two listed, but he will primarily play what he lists first.
-If your son is a “Pitcher only, or P/O,” then he will only pitch and not hit.
+If your son is a “Pitcher only, or P/O,” then he will only be evaluated as a pitcher.
+He may be asked to play other positions based on the number of campers at each position.
+We also encourage P/O’s to hit in the game if they would like.
 Please keep this in mind when signing your son up for specific positions.
 Please select the pitcher option for both primary and secondary positions.

 Will campers be taken on a tour of Liberty’s campus?